• Skip to primary navigation

 This post contains affiliate links...

 This zucchini bars recipe with cream cheese frosting is very easy to make.
-However, you will need to shred zucchini and carrot.
+However, you will need to shred zucchini and carrots.

 Simply wash and shred the zucchini.
 It does not need to be peeled.